 In the original release, multiple connections to multiple servers had to process separately while using the Bank, requiring a connection to the Nintendo Network server, then the eShop server, then the Bank cloud server in order to function.
 The rerelease and international releases fixed this by running one connection through the Nintendo Network server before connecting to the Bank server.

-This update was released internationally on November 18, 2014.
-Version 1.2 updates data and compatibility to coincide with the release of Omega Ruby and Alpha Sapphire.
+- Updates data and compatibility to coincide with the release of Omega Ruby and Alpha Sapphire.

-This update was released internationally on January 24, 2017.
+Released internationally on January 24, 2017.

 - Adds an Adventure Records comparison feature.

-Despite items not being able to be stored in the Bank, there is a full item list with every item used and unused in the Generation VI games.
+Despite items not being able to be stored in Bank, there is a full item list with every item used and unused in the Generation VI games.